Hunky Dory: Writing and recording

-Keyboardist Rick Wakeman, noted session musician and member of the Strawbs, plays piano on the album; he previously played Mellotron on David Bowie (1969).
+Rick Wakeman, noted session musician and member of the Strawbs, plays piano on the album; he previously played Mellotron on David Bowie (1969).
 In 1995 he recalled that he met with Bowie in late June 1971 at Haddon Hall, where he heard demos of "Changes" and "Life on Mars?" in "their raw brilliance ... the finest selection of songs I have ever heard in one sitting in my entire life ...
 I couldn't wait to get into the studio and record them."
-The piano Wakeman played was the same 1898 Bechstein used by Paul McCartney for "Hey Jude" and later by Queen for "Bohemian Rhapsody".
 According to Wakeman, the first few sessions started poorly as the band had not learned the songs.
 He recalled that Bowie had to halt the sessions, telling the musicians off and to come back when they knew the music.
 When they returned after a week, Wakeman thought "the band were hot!
 They were so good, and the tracks just flowed through."
-This story has been contested by other band members, including Bolder, who told biographer Kevin Cann: "[That's] rubbish.
+This story has been contested by other band members, including Bolder, who told the biographer Kevin Cann: "[That's] rubbish.
 David would never have told the band off in the studio.
 Especially as Mick and Woody had already left him once, and everyone was now getting on.
 The band would not have survived that – it definitely didn't happen."
 Scott contended: "I definitely don't remember that, and it's not something I would forget.
 I would definitely dispute that one."